dfintha/barge/README.md

 - custom_makeopts (string, optional):
   Adds the flags specified here to the GNU make command line.

-This example covers all the things specified above.
+### Specific project file, which contains all the optional fields

 ```json
 {